What’s the Difference Between

 - Maintenance Requirements: None.

 - Leases Include “Non-Appropriation” language wherever required by law.
-(The lease can be terminated and the equipment returned to us in the event funds are not appropriated in any year, for any legal reason)
+(You can terminate this lease and return the equipment to us in the event funds are not appropriated in any year, for any legal reason)

-- Every Vehicles is Titled To Your Agency upon delivery.
+- Every vehicle is Titled To Your Agency upon delivery.
 (Ownership transfers on delivery–your agency owns every vehicle and everything you install in it)

 The fact is that our lease numbers sell themselves.